 Geoducks have a high protein content.
-A single serving can provide about 13-15 percent protein.
+A single serving can provide about 13-15 grams of protein.

 Geoducks are also a good source of calcium and vitamin D. This mineral helps keep bones and muscles strong.
 As a result, it promotes better heart, nerve, and muscle function.
 Also, calcium and vitamin D help prevent cancer, hypertension, and diabetes.

-Geoducks also have iron.
+Geoducks are also good sources of iron.
+The iron content is sufficient enough to almost meet the recommended dietary intake.
 This nutrient boosts red blood cell production and keeps the immune system strong.

-In addition, geoduck clams contain vitamin E, niacin, riboflavin, choline, vitamin A, vitamin B6, and folate.
+In addition, geoduck clams contain vitamin E, niacin, riboflavin, choline, A, B6, and folate.
 It also supplies pantothenic acid, vitamin B12, and vitamin B6.
 These nutrients occur in relatively low quantities.
-Even so, they work together and promote good health.
+Even so, they work together to promote good health.

 How to Prepare and Eat Geoduck